ArashGhavami/Artificial-Intelligence/README.md

 # Artificial Intelligence Projects

 This repository contains a collection of practical projects covering core algorithms and methods in Artificial Intelligence.
-Each notebook focuses on a specific AI paradigm such as search, constraint satisfaction, probabilistic reasoning, or machine learning.
+Each notebook focuses on a specific AI paradigm such as search, constraint satisfaction, probabilistic reasoning, machine learning, or reinforcement learning.
 The aim is to build a foundational understanding of AI by implementing algorithms and applying them to real datasets like DNA sequences or structured logic problems.

 ---